 matter that has the ability to resonate throughout all levels of the field.

 Volunteer editors review all proposals for relevance and timeliness to the field.
-Articles should be
+Technical leaflets should be

-2,500-3,000 words in length, and properly footnoted and cited in Chicago/Turabian style.
+3,000-4,000 words in length, properly footnoted and cited in Chicago/Turabian style, and include a bibliography or list of resources.
 History News

 employs a double-blind review process.